rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 PROTIP: "Tier" security groups so servers on each tier cannot access all ports.
 Don't use same security group for multiple tiers of instances.

+By default, no ports are open (all ports are blocked).

+   * DNS
+   * ICMP for pings.
+But only for internal, not external servers.

 A template can have additional output parameters.

 <a target="_blank" href="http://harish11g.blogspot.com/2014/01/Amazon-Virtual-Private-Cloud-VPC-best-practices-tips-for-architecture-migration.html">
 This</a> advice:

    "People have tendency to open for port 8080 to 10.10.0.0/24 (web layer) range.
    Instead of that, open port 8080 to web-security-group.
    This will make sure only web security group instances will be able to contact on port 8080.
    If someone launches NAT instance with NAT-Security-Group in 10.10.0.0/24, he won't be able to contact on port 8080 as it allows access from only web security group."

 ### FTP #